 I love this salad even better the next day after all the flavors have time to mingle.
+I use a touch of low carb sweetener to balance the vinegar in the dressing.
+I love Pyure but remember its 2 times sweeter than sugar or other sugar substitutes.
+Lakanto is another sugar substitute I love that would work here…it’s 1:1 for sugar.
 If refrigerated with the dressing, the olive oil may solidify.
 Just remove it from the fridge about 30 minutes before enjoying.
 I recommend that you make the dressing ahead of time so it has time to get yummy!
 Again, if the olive oil turns solid in the fridge, just take it out about 30 minutes before tossing it with the salad.

 Do your guests a favor…serve up a big bowl of Marinated Artichoke Salad at your next potluck, Easter BBQ or Fourth of July cookout.
 I promise you won’t miss the potato salad!

 Marinated Artichoke Salad is crazy good combination of avocado, tomatoes, cucumbers, artichoke hearts and hearts of palm in a tangy, garlic dressing.

 - 1/4 teaspoon Pyure or 1/2 tsp Lakanto Sweetner or honey if not low carb